 Today you mainly get Ancient Astronauts mixed in with every other alien conspiracy theory floating around: Reptoids, secret alien bases, Atlantis, etc.

 I don’t actually remember this one myself, but Howard Waldrop tells me there were people in the 1970s who actually expected Atlantis to rise above the waves and usher in a new golden era thanks to the wise ancient masters who lived there.
 This probably had something to do with it.
 Naturally ancient astronauts were involved.

 See?
 Even back in the 70s, various pseudoscientific and paranormal beliefs were already breeding with one another…

 These were supposedly outline glows around people, which other people could supposedly “read” to deduce emotional states.
 Howard Waldrop tells me that there were even “aura fluffers” in the 1970s that would “balance” your auras using their presumably awesome psychic powers.

 For a while, some people claimed that Kirlian photography (in which, if you place an image on a photographic plate and pump electricity through it, by golly, it produces a coronal image around the thing being zapped) “proved” that auras were real.

-In truth, “real” auras were much more subtle things, and you had to concentrate hard to
+In truth, “real” auras were much more subtle things, and you had to concentrate hard to imagine see them.

 I was wondering how many people still believe in auras today.
 Given that most hits point to either About.com pages, or pages that look like they were designed in the era of Geocities, I would say not many.